NHSDigital/eps-cdk-utils/README.md

 ```

 Each waiver is effective only when the stack name, logical ID, physical ID, and resource type all match and the waiver’s `ExpiryDate` is later than the change set’s `CreationTime`.
 When no destructive changes remain, the helper logs a confirmation message; otherwise it prints the problematic resources and throws.

+## Deployment utilities (`packages/deploymentUtils`)

+The [packages/deploymentUtils](packages/deploymentUtils) package contains utilities for working with OpenAPI specifications and Proxygen-based API deployments.

+It exposes the following main entry points via [packages/deploymentUtils/src/index.ts](packages/deploymentUtils/src/index.ts):

+- `deployApi` – Normalises an OpenAPI specification and deploys it via Proxygen Lambda functions, optionally performing blue/green deployments and publishing documentation to the appropriate catalogue.
+- `writeSchemas` – Writes JSON Schemas to disk, collapsing `examples` arrays into a single `example` value to be compatible with OAS.
+- `deleteProxygenDeployments` – Removes Proxygen PTL instances that correspond to closed GitHub pull requests for a given API.
+- Config helpers from `config/index` – used to resolve configuration and CloudFormation export values.

 Typical usage pattern (pseudo-code):